-Originally opened in 1984 by Queen Elizabeth II, Salford Quays is now home to The Lowry, a vibrant centre for performing arts.
-The area is renowned for the iconic MediaCity UK which is also home of the BBC, ITV Granada, and Coronation Street.
+Originally opened in 1984 by Queen Elizabeth II Salford Quays is now home to The Lowry, a vibrant centre for performing arts.
+The area is renowned for the iconic MediaCity UK, which with its focus on creative industries is also home of the BBC, ITV Granada and Coronation Street.
+The area hosts many media and creative industries.
+Designed by celebrated architect Daniel Libeskind the Imperial War Museum North has an extensive collection of historical artefacts.
+From its 55m high AirShard, visitors can gain spectacular views of Salford Quays, Trafford and Manchester.